Altostra-Labs/altostra-template-gpt-web-app/README.md

-# GPT-3 App Template
+# GPT App Template

-An Altostra template for a web application that let users send prompts to one of the GPT-3 textual models.
+An Altostra template for a web application that let users send prompts to one of OpenAI textual models.

 ## Template content

-An Altostra template to create projects that can be deployed with a serverless web application that features a simple web UI for users to send prompts to a preselected OpenAI GPT-3 model.
+An Altostra template to create projects that can be deployed with a serverless web application that features a simple web UI for users to send prompts to a preselected OpenAI GPT model.

 The infrastructure is managed using Amazon Web Services (AWS) and includes: